expressjs/expressjs.com/4x/en/api/app-mountpath.md

 It is similar to the [baseUrl](#req.baseUrl) property of the `req` object, except `req.baseUrl` returns the matched URL path, instead of the matched pattern(s).

-If a sub app is mounted on multiple path patterns, `app.mountpath` returns the list of patterns it is mounted on, as shown in the following example.
+If a sub-app is mounted on multiple path patterns, `app.mountpath` returns the list of patterns it is mounted on, as shown in the following example.

 ```js
 var admin = express();